SynapticSugar/CarND-PID-Control-Project/README.md

 The effect of turning up the gain is quite dramatic and leads to larger occilations in the cross track error.
 This leads to an unstable condition and does not handle varying inputs very well.
 A high proportional term makes the system more sensitive to error but becomes unbounded as error grows.
 The effect is decreased response time, increased overshoot, decreased steady state error, and a degredation in stability.

-Lowering the P term too much can also have bad effects where the car will fail to counteract the error leading to it not being sensititve to changes in the road curvature.
-It does not applify the error like the very large proportional term above, but it will also fail to handle the corners and bends in the road.
+Lowering the P term too much can also have unwanted effects, such as the car failing to counteract the error which leads to it not being sensititve to changes in the road curvature.
+It does not amplify the error like the very large proportional term above, but it will also fail to handle the corners and bends in the road.

 ### Differential Effect